EntCollNet/BugFlow/workflows/README.md

 # Workflows
-This page is for depositing links to or exemplar workflows.
+This area is for depositing links to or exemplar workflows.